casella/ScalableTestSuite/README.md

 You may report any issues with using the [Issues](https://github.com/casella/ScalableTestSuite/issues) button.

-Contributions in shape of [Pull Requests](https://github.com/casella/ScalableTestSuite/pulls) are always welcome.## License
+Contributions in shape of [Pull Requests](https://github.com/casella/ScalableTestSuite/pulls) are always welcome.

 ## License
 Copyright (c) 2015, Politecnico di Milano